Hands-on activity | Building no. | Time |

 The women weavers in the Ballenberg Open-Air Museum regularly sit at the 200-year-old loom in the weaving cellar, letting the shuttles glide across the warp.
 In the weaving cellar it is possible to purchase handwoven products such as the legendary “Znüni”, bread bags with the Haslital pattern, or towels and linen Kirschstein bags.

-A waterwheel turns a wooden shaft from the Bone mill from Knonau, Zurich (692), the cam boom.
-Eight wooden cam pegs lift rams up and let them drop down again under their own weight.
+The pounding machine from the Bone mill from Knonau, Zurich (692) is almost entirely made of cast iron.
+The waterwheel rotates a shaft with eight metal arms.
+They lift the heavy iron pins, which fall onto the boiled bones under their own weight.
 The blows following one another in mere seconds crush the boiled bones until the catchment trough contains nothing but meal.

 The loud puffing and wheezing in the Sawmill from Rafz ZH (691) can be heard from a long way off.
 The regular rhythmic noise of the machine is an almost daily feature at the Ballenberg Open-Air Museum when the sawyers start it up and begin sawing wood the old way.
 The drive mechanism is a showpiece in itself.
 The power is delivered by an overshot water wheel.
 The water shoots out of the channel from above, falls on to the wheel blades and sets the wheel in motion.
 The drive power is transmitted to the frame saw in several stages by means of giant cog wheels and transmission belts.

-A waterwheel turns a wooden shaft from the Bone mill from Knonau, Zurich (692), the cam boom.
-Eight wooden cam pegs lift rams up and let them drop down again under their own weight.
+The pounding machine from the Bone mill from Knonau, Zurich (692) is almost entirely made of cast iron.
+The waterwheel rotates a shaft with eight metal arms.
+They lift the heavy iron pins, which fall onto the boiled bones under their own weight.
 The blows following one another in mere seconds crush the boiled bones until the catchment trough contains nothing but meal.

 In our daily schedule we constantly publish the activities for the season.
 The plan is updated monthly, so please check back from time to time.